 An important step to making this cowboy caviar is to drain and rinse the black beans and the black-eyed peas.
-Once they are rinsed well they added to a large bowl and ready to be mixed into.
+Once they are rinsed well they are added to a large bowl and ready to be mixed into.

 I like to dice my peppers small, it gives the dish a pop more of color and bite-sized crunches.
-Once the yellow, orange, and red peppers are diced, they are mixed into the beans.
+Once the yellow, orange and red peppers are diced, they are mixed into the beans.